-Create a limited liability partnership and reduce your risks: there are many ways to create and manage a UK LLP by non-UK customers.
-Let us say, that your main business activities are located in Asia, but you would like to use the facilities of the UK Law to protect your interests by using the UK legal system including the UK Courts.
+Open a limited liability partnership and reduce your risks: there are many ways to open and manage an LLP byforeign customers.
+Let us say, that your main business activities are located in Asia, but you would like to use the facilities of the UK Law to protect your interests by using the legal system including the UK Courts.
 In such a case, you should think about the following structure of your British LLP: one designated member of your limited liability partnership is the UK managing company with the effective control and corporate management in the United Kingdom.

 When the LLP will generate profits, it will be distributed into two different proportions, five percent will be distributed to the UK company as the designated member, and this particular company should pay tax on its income, the second part goes to the Hong Kong company, which will be tax free.

 The main reason to do so, is - if something goes wrong with your suppliers, partners, or buyers, you can use the Hong Kong or/and the British Court to file the case against the opposite party.
-You can only submit the case in the UK, if you are resident of the UK, or the claim arises in the UK, if your LLP does not qualify, as resident of the UK, then the UK Court cannot be used as a shield for your protection.
-However, if one of your LLP partner is the UK resident company, then you will be afforded such protection!
+You can only submit the case in the UK, if you are resident here, or the claim arises in the Great Britain, if your LLP does not qualify, as resident of the UK, then the Court cannot be used as a shield for your protection.
+However, if one of your LLP partner is the resident company, then you will be afforded such protection!